Literacy Coach

 Nice to have

-• Background using AI or adaptive learning platforms (e.g., Lexia, i-Ready, Amira) for instructional planning or student data interpretation
+• Practical experience using AI-powered or adaptive reading platforms (e.g., Amira, Lexia, i-Ready, Reading Plus) for instructional planning or student data interpretation

-• Documented history of measuring and communicating specific reading gains from interventions (e.g., fluency improvements in WCPM, decoding level progression)
+• Documented record of measurable reading gains (fluency increases in WCPM, accuracy improvements, decoding level progression) with specific numbers

 • Experience in non-traditional or innovative educational settings (charter, micro-school, Montessori, hybrid)